AgentMC/Sao20/Translate/En/Part6.md

 "......
 The punishment that makes the floor dyed so much would be a violation of the Taboo Index."

+When Ronye pointed that out in hoarse voice, the emperor laughed again:

+"Ku, ku-ku-ku...
+There are countless methods such of how to get around that full of holes Index.
+It can be even said that the entire history of the Emperors of the four empires and of a senior aristocracy existed only due to the exploitation of that method."

+The moment she heard the words, the abominable memory ripped her mind like a lightning flash in the dark night.

+Former elite swordsman-in-training Raios Antinous tried to trap Ronye and Tiese at the time when they were students, and then disgrace them using aristocratic judgment right as shield.
+This way his father, 3rd-class aristocrat brought him up, and the father of his father, and it can only be imagined how sneaky and unscrupulous acts were happening in their private territories.

+Especially, if a person is the emperor Norlangarth, standing above all the aristocrats ──

+"...
+Didn’t you wonder, girl?
+Why is there an underpass to the forest in the back yard while there is also a door leading to the mansion?"

+Unexpectedly asked, Ronye looked at the face of the emperor through the iron grid.

+With the faint smile burning under the thin mustache, the emperor said without waiting for an answer.

+"Of course, it's to bring out the dead bodies, so that the blood of those filthy serfs does not defile the house."

+"W-what?!"

+— Tiese shouted.
+She rushed to the grid with the full speed her body allowed for and grasped the steel rods with both hands.

+A wave of anger run through the whole body of Ronye.
+The man in front of her ── or rather whole his family, since long ago had been confining their private territory dwellers to this prison, slipped around the Taboo Index and tortured them, taking life after life.

+The metal grating on the ground found by the two people was not to prevent intrusion from the outside.
+That door was opened to bring out the corpses of innocent people from the underground dungeon from the inside.
+That is why the key was hanging in an unusual place.
+Because if you think about it, there is no chance someone would sneak with malice into the emperor's house within the emperor’s territory.

+Even though Tiese was an apprentice of an Integrity Knight, when she pulled the iron grid with all her strength, the grill only slightly creaked.
+Imagining how the private territory dwellers trapped here before desperately grabbed the grid, Ronye felt more and more anger rising in her trembling body.

+However, at that time, a man in black robe who captured Shimosaki appeared without any sound from the right side of the aisle and stood behind the emperor.
+After seeing the poisoned knife left on the neck of the young dragon, Tiese released the grid.

+Whether because he got tired struggling, Shimosaki was looking limp, and only thinly squeaked "Kyuii..." noticing his owner.
+The moment she heard the voice, Tiese also leaked a thin and short sobbing, and tears filled Ronye’s eyes.

+But she made herself to hold any loud sound.

+Tsukigake was hiding in the neighboring cell separated only with a stone wall.
+He is now following the previously received instructions of staying quiet, but if Ronye gave vent to the feelings Tsukigake would not be able to endure as well.
+He might even jump out of the prison and try to save his brother dragon<sup><a href="#Prim8">8</a></sup> from the man in the black robe.
+The situation seems to be already bad, but if Tsukigake is caught, the possibility of escape would be considerably lower.

+*── So please remain quiet, Tsukigake.*

+While sending these thoughts through a thick stone wall, Ronye desperately tried to suppress her anger.

+That moment Emperor Krueger has turned his sharp glance at her as if he had read the thoughts.

+"......
+Black-haired girl, didn’t you bring your little lizard?"

+Tiese replied instead of Ronye who could only silently nod because of this surprise attack, still holding the grid.

+"......
+Today, we came to catch some fish in the lake to correct that child's fish dislike.
+Ronye's dragon is waiting in the Cathedral."

+"Oh....
+You girls do not know, but there are five kinds of fish living in Lake Norkia.
+I allowed to fish four of them, but those who caught a forbidden golden trout quickly got into this prison."

+Tiese refuted to the emperor who said that in a nostalgic tone.

+"......
+It would be impossible to fish only certain fish."

+"Aha, it is impossible.
+But the hungry people had nothing else left but to fish, praying that the most delicious golden trout would not hang on the hook.
+Only one could be caught per about three hundred fish, but given good fortune.... no, bad fortune, it was a real pleasure to watch   from the lakeshore the sorrow of those who had it enough to catch the forbidden fish."

+While staring at the emperor laughing gutturally “Ku!
+Ku!
+Ku!”, Ronye had to endure her fierce anger once again.

+Certainly, violations of the Taboo Index and Imperial Law were mostly accidental cases.
+It was natural since one had to break the "seal of the right eye" to deliberately disobey the law, but this had nothing to do with an unreasonable punishment due to a bad luck one couldn’t even avoid with their own will.
+Besides, the emperor was pushing his private territory dwellers to attract that bad luck.
+Essentially it was the same as when Raios Antinous provoked Ronye and Tiese to be able to apply the aristocratic judging right.

 ## To be continued...